 Financed by the European Commission, the PREvention of Stroke in Intracerebral haemorrhaGE survivor with Atrial Fibrillation (PRESTIGE-AF) brings together scientists and clinicians across Europe to reduce the risk of further Stroke in this subset of patients.

-As stroke is a disease of the elderly, its societal impact is expected to further increase in the coming decades due to the aging of population.
+As stroke is a disease of the elderly, its societal impact is expected to further increase in the coming decades due to the ageing of the population.
 Importantly, stroke is a heterogeneous disease comprising various subtypes with distinct mechanisms.
-Thus, the variability of individual risks demands that more specifically targeted and better personalised approaches are developed to tailor stroke prevention for individual patients.
+Thus, the variability of individual risks demands that more specifically targeted and better-personalised approaches are developed to tailor stroke prevention for individual patients.

 This project comprises of a clinical trial to establish evidence for medication recommendations for these patients.
 Several substudies will explore other aspects such as individual predictive risk modelling, cognitive and psychological factors and drug adherence in these patients.